COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Serial transverse enteroplasty procedure (STEP).
 Your child’s surgeon divides the bowel and staples it in a zigzag pattern.
 The accordion-like pattern allows food to spend more time in the intestine where it can be absorbed naturally.

-- Ostomy in continuity: In children with short bowel and severely impaired motility, we construct and “ostomy in continuity” which enables intestinal decompression as well as absorption of nutrients
+- Ostomy in continuity.
+In children with short bowel and severely impaired motility, we construct an “ostomy in continuity” which enables proximal intestinal decompression and allows the distal bowel (colon) to enlarge, improving the feeding tolerance and absorption of nutrients.

 Surgery for Children: Family Resources